molikd/molikd.github.io/cv.md

 > Molik, David, and Michelle Sharer.
 “The Use of Recursive Bisection in the Mapping of Sample New York State Electoral Districts.”
 Proceedings of the 6th International Conference on Electronic Governance, 2012, 520–21. [doi:10.1145/2463728.2463844](https://doi.org/10.1145/2463728.2463844).
 >
 > ## ABSTRACTS - TALKS
+> *Only Talks and Posters  in Which I am the First or Last Author*
+>
+> **[Talk]** Molik, David, Michael Pfrender, Scott Emrich.
+“K-mer comparison methods in metagenomics, applications at the community level.”
+In Proceedings of Genome Informatics 2017.
+Cold Spring Harbor, 2017. https://meetings.cshl.edu/abstracts.aspx?meet=INFO&year=17
 >
 > **[poster]** Molik, David, Yu-Jui Ho, Ying Jin, and Molly Hammell.
 "Deployment of a Bioinformatics Analytics Platform in the Cloud."
 Proceedings of The Biological Data Science, 2016. https://meetings.cshl.edu/abstracts.aspx?meet=DATA&year=16.
 >